-- Program the RSTOSC<2:0> bits in Configuration
+- Program the RSTOSC[2:0] bits in Configuration

 Words to select the INTOSC clock source, which

 will be used as the default system clock upon a

 device Reset.

-- Write the NOSC<2:0> bits in the OSCCON1
+- Write the NOSC[2:0] bits in the OSCCON1

 register to switch the system clock source to the

 internal oscillator during run-time.
 See

 Section 9.3 "Clock Switching" for more

 information.

-In INTOSC mode, the OSC1/CLKIN pin is available for general purpose I/O. The OSC2/CLKOUT pin is available for general purpose I/O or CLKOUT.
+In INTOSC mode, CLKIN is available for general purpose I/O. CLKOUT is available for general purpose I/O or CLKOUT.

-The function of the OSC2/CLKOUT pin is determined by the CLKOUTEN bit in Configuration Words.
+The function of the CLKOUT pin is determined by the CLKOUTEN bit in Configuration Words.